metakirby5/zenbu/README.md

 # whizkers
-Pystache based config templater.
+Pystache + YAML based config templater.

+# Dependencies
+- pystache
+- PyYAML
+- termcolor

 # Usage
 ```
 usage: whizkers [-h] [-l] [-t TEMPLATE_DIR] [-d DEST_DIR] [-i IGNORES_FILE]
                 [variable_files [variable_files ...]]

-A pystache based config templater.
-Searches for a yaml file with a variable
+A pystache + YAML based config templater.
+Searches for a yaml file with a
-mapping in ~/.config/whizkers/variables.yaml, a yaml file with an ignore
+variable mapping in ~/.config/whizkers/variables.yaml, a yaml file with an
-sequence in (by default) ~/.config/whizkers/ignores.yaml, and uses the
+ignore sequence in (by default) ~/.config/whizkers/ignores.yaml, and uses the
 templates in (by default) ~/.config/whizkers/templates/ to render into your
 home directory (by default).
 Additional variable files can be applied by
 supplying them as arguments, in order of application.
 They can either be paths